 - Or courses listed as meeting parts B or C of this standard.

-When access to EMS is more than one hour (for 2007 Standards) AND 30 minutes (for the 2012 Standards), certification from a nationally-recognized provider of training in wilderness first aid and CPR ?
+When access to EMS is 30 minutes certification from a nationally-recognized provider of training in wilderness first aid and CPR ?
 (A higher level of training will also meet this standard)

 (Minimum 16 hour course)